- Cancer Information

-- Do some light exercise, such as walking.
-Regular exercise may give you more energy and make you feel less tired.
-Talk to your treatment team about suitable activities for you.
+- Do some regular exercise, such as walking.
+This can boost your energy levels and make you feel less tired.
+Ask your treatment team about what type of exercise is suitable for you.

 - Limit caffeinated drinks, such as cola, coffee and tea.
 While caffeine may give a burst of energy, it can make you feel jittery and irritable, and cause insomnia and dehydration.

 - Avoid drinking alcohol.
 If you smoke, try to quit.
 For information and support, talk to your doctor, call the Quitline on 13 7848 or visit iCanQuit.

 - Eat a healthy, well-balanced diet, and don’t skip meals.